Skip to content

 CEO & SAP CX Architect, Spadoom AG

 This playbook is for teams that have already decided to use AI in their SAP CX environment.
-It covers what to implement first, what data you need before you start, and how to sequence the rollout so you get measurable results within 30–90 days.
+What to implement first, what data you need before you start, and how to sequence the rollout so you get measurable results within 30–90 days.

 TL;DR: Start with high-confidence, low-setup features (Joule queries, case classification, send time optimisation) that deliver ROI in 30 days.
 Move to intelligent profiles and agents in phase two.
 Data quality matters more than feature count — clean your CRM before enabling AI.
 Organisations using SAP Business AI see 16% average ROI, projected to nearly double within two years (SAP/Oxford Economics, 2025).